openpowerquality/docusaurus/docs/intro-heilmeier-catechism.md

 In-house monitoring involves installation of monitors into electrical mains.
 Individual monitors are architecturally independent of each other.
 Monitors cost from $700 - $1200 each and are permanently installed.

-Current power quality hardware and software is fixed and very difficult to tailor and enhance for new purposes.
+Whether done by utilities or in-house, current power quality hardware and software is fixed, difficult to tailor, and difficult or impossible to enhance for new purposes.

+Current practice suffers from the following paradox: incorporation of distributed, intermittent renewables makes it more difficult to maintain power quality, while modern electronics are more sensitive to power quality problems than appliances in the past.
+Thus, grids are becoming less reliable at the same time that reliability requirements are increasing.

 ## Advantages of OPQ